 To work towards this goal, in addition to Supervisors having a real-time dashboard, I would also recommend the placing of video screens at strategic locations, that give all Contact Centre employees a view of the current situation, at all times.
 It will help in maintaining a positive attitude of staff, and enhance teamwork, consequently improving productivity.

 The Global Distribution System

 The Global Distribution System (GDS) deployed in the Contact Centre is certainly the heart of the engine.
 It is there that the actual process of booking and confirmations take place.
-Travel organisations, may indeed have different reasons to choose a particular GDS.
+Travel organisations may indeed have different reasons to choose a particular GDS.
 To optimise efficiency levels, if we are able to integrate the caller’s identity and personal data with the booking process, it will save valuable time.
-This of course necissitates the creation of proprietary software.
+This of course necessitates the creation of proprietary software.
 If one is able to achieve that at minimal costs, transaction times can be reduced.
-Efficiency and maximisation of revenues always depend on reduction of transaction times.
+Efficiency and maximisation of revenues always depend on the reduction of transaction times.

 TMC Client Management Systems

 Some of the largest Travel Management Companies, have been able to get the clients’ Human Resource (HR) and Enterprise Resource Planning (ERP) Systems to talk to the TMC’s client management systems.
 In such cases, it has been possible to have a traveller’s profile sit in the TMC’s own system and not on the GDS.
 When the Travel Booker Calls, the Consultant will be able to move the Traveller Profile from the TMCs own system into the GDS to make a travel booking.
 Such provisions save time for the Travel Service Provider.

 Contact Centre Email management and handling